BookStackApp/website/content/docs/admin/security.md

 5. Review the user roles in the settings area.
 6. Read the below to further understand the security for images & attachments.

+---

-### Images
+### Securing Images

-Images are stored in a way which is publically accessible.
-This is done on purpose to ensure decent performance while using BookStack as booting the application for every image request caused multiple problems during testing.
+By default, Images are stored in a way which is publicly accessible.
+This is done on purpose to ensure decent performance while using BookStack.
+Below are a couple of options to increasing image security:

+#### Image Authentication

+You can choose to store images behind authentication so only logged-in users can view images.
+This solution is currently still in testing you could experience performance issues.
+This option will only work if you have the  'Allow Public Viewing' setting disabled.

+***Back-up your BookStack instance before migrating to this option***

+To use this option simply set `STORAGE_TYPE=local_secure` in your `.env` file.
+Uploaded images will be stored within the `storage/uploads/images` folder.

+If you are migrating to this option with existing images you will need to move all content in the folder `public/uploads/images` to `storage/uploads/images`.
+Do not simply copy and leave content in the `public/uploads/images` as those images will still be publicly accessible.

+#### Complex Urls

 In the settings area of BookStack you can find the option 'Enable higher security image uploads?'.
 Enabling this will add a 16 character random string to the name of image files to prevent easy guessing of URLs.
+This increases security without potential performance concerns.

-Due to the above it's important to ensure you disable 'directory indexes' to prevent random users from being able to navigate their way through your images.
+It's important to ensure you disable 'directory indexes' to prevent unknown users from being able to navigate their way through your images.
 Here's the configuration for NGINX & Apache if your server allows directory indexes:

 **NGINX**